88lexd/lexd-solutions/aws-wordpress/README.md

  - Ansible (configure the OS and setup Kubernetes)
  - LetsEncrypt (TLS certificate for Ingress)

+**IMPORTANT UPDATE:** As of early 2024 I have migrated my website from AWS to be self hosted.

 # Folder Structure
 ## 1-infra-configuration
-Contains the code for configuring the AWS infrastructure.
+Contains the code for configuring my local infrastructure.
 Tools used include:
  - AWS CloudFormation
  - Terraform
+ - Ansible

 ## 2-os-configuration
 Contains the code for configuring the EC2 instances with Kubernetes and other custom settings on the OS.
 Tools used include:
  - Ansible

 ## 3-app-configuration